mmcru/log-killer/readme.md

 examples:

-* windows:
+windows:
-.* `python log-killer.py c:\logs 90 txt`
+* `python log-killer.py c:\logs 90 txt`
-.* delete the oldest txt file stored in c:\logs until the disk is at or under 80% capacity.
+* delete the oldest txt file stored in c:\logs until the disk is at or under 80% capacity.

-* linux:
+linux:
-.* `python log-killer.py /var/log 60 log`
+* `python log-killer.py /var/log 60 log`
-.* delete the oldest log file stored in /var/log until the disk is at or under 60% capacity.
+* delete the oldest log file stored in /var/log until the disk is at or under 60% capacity.